-COMMON STOCK Lexicon is offering 33,333,333 shares of its comm named in this prospectus supplement and 13,439, stockholder.
-Our common stock is listed on The Nasdaq Global of our common stock on The Nasdaq Global Mark RX."
-On October 8, 2009, t he reported last sale price Investing in our common stock involves r supplement. isks.
-See "Risk Factors" b eginning on page S-6 of this prospectus - PRICE \$1.50 A SHARE Price to Public Underwriting Discounts and Commissions Proceeds to Lexicon Pharmaceuticals Per Share through the Underwriters \$1.50 \$0.0825 \$1.4175 Per Share to Invus \$1.50 \$1.50 Total \$50,000,000 \$1,641,261 \$48,358,739 The underwriters will not receive any compensation n with respect to the shares being offered by Lexicon to Invus 5.
-We have granted the underwriters the right to purch hase up to an additional 2,984,11.
-1 shares to cover over-allot ments.
-The Securities and Exchange Commission and state determined if this prospectus supplement or the acceriminal offense.
-The underwriters expect to deliver the shares to pu rchasers on October 14, 2009.
-IORGAN STANL EY
+Lexicon is offering 27,500,000 shares of its common stock.
+Of these shares, 16,412,613 are being offered through the underwriters named in this prospectus supplement and 11,087,387 are being offered by Lexicon directly to Invus, L.P., Lexicon's largest stockholder.
+If Invus elects to purchase these shares, it will purchase directly from Lexicon at the price to the public.

+Our common stock is listed on The Nasdaq Global Market under the symbol "LXRX."
+On October 6, 2009, the reported last sale price of our common stock on The Nasdaq Global Market was \$1.83 per share.

+Investing in our common stock involves risks.
+See "Risk Factors" beginning on page S-6 of this prospectus supplement.

+PRICE \$ A SHARE

+Price to Public Underwriting Discounts and Commissions Proceeds to Lexicon Pharmaceuticals

+Per Share through the Underwriters \$ \$ \$

+Per Share to Invus \$ \$

+Total \$ \$ \$

+The underwriters will not receive any compensation with respect to the shares being offered by Lexicon to Invus.

+We have granted the underwriters the right to purchase up to an additional 2,461,892 shares to cover over-allotments.

+The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense.

+The underwriters expect to deliver the shares to purchasers on , 2009.

+MORGAN STANLEY